NicOfTar/dappergenius/content/books/earth-dragon-canon.md

 ---
-title: Earth Dragon Canon
-subtitle: Walking, Martial Arts, and Self Evolution
+title: "Earth Dragon Canon: Walking, Martial Arts, and Self Evolution"
 ---

 “This is the only book on the subject that is easy to follow.”
 D. Gold.